j-millan/amazn-backend/README.md

 ### OTP variables

-`OTP_EXPIRES_IN` the expiration time of the OTPs, in milliseconds.
+- `OTP_EXPIRES_IN`: the expiration time of the OTPs, in milliseconds.
-`OTP_SECRET` the secret used to generate the OTPs.
+- `OTP_SECRET`: the secret used to generate the OTPs.
 Generate using the next command:

 ```bash
 $ openssl rand  -hex 32